Chapstick24/HomeWork/README.md

 Horiseon site

-1. moved linked css, and photos
+1.  linked css, and photos
-2.
+2. added comments to CSS
+3. mimicked HTML and css from demo

+## link